EENI Global Business School

 3. Community of Sahel-Saharan States (CEN-SAD)

-The Cairo-Dakar Trans-African Highway belongs to the African Civilization.
+The Cairo-Dakar Trans-African Highway belongs to African Civilization.

 1. West African Economic Area